-The Financial Privacy Rule – Governs the collection of consumer’s private financial data by financial institutions, also including companies that deal which such information.
+The Financial Privacy Rule – Governs the collection of consumers’ private financial data by financial institutions, also including companies that deal with such information.
 It requires all financial institutions to provide privacy notices to their customers prior to the establishment of a relationship.
 Such privacy notices should also detail the institutions’ information sharing practices and give consumers the right to limit the sharing of their information in certain instances.

-The Safeguards Rule – requires all financial institutions to record and implement a security plan that protects the confidentiality of their customer’s personal data.
+The Safeguards Rule – requires all financial institutions to record and implement a security plan that protects the confidentiality of their customers’ personal data.

 The Pretexting Provisions – Pretexting refers to the use of unsolicited means, in order to gain access to non-public, personal information e.g. impersonating an account holder on the phone to obtain personal details.
 GLBA requires those governed by the law, to implement adequate provisions to safeguard against Pretexting.

-What are the implications of Gramm-Leach-Bliley in terms of File Transfer?
+What are the implications of Gramm-Leach-Bliley in terms of file transfer?